tigrangh/cloudy/README.md

 ## Minimal usage example

+### Dashboard

+<iframe width="560" height="315" src="https://www.youtube.com/embed/X7uiamnlPHY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+In below sections, there are the details about the API.
+This video is a quick demonstration of the features of Cloudy.
+This simple JS application is included in the repository as "dashboard.html".
+This application is also embedded inside the server and can be accessed with the url `127.0.0.1:4444/dashboard`.

 ### Add a file to media library
 Consider `/path/to/media/file.mp4` to be a local video file
 ```console